anzilabdulhakkim/course-builder-mini-cms/README.md

 If more time were available, the following enhancements could be added:

 * Admin authentication system
-* UI improvements specifically in form input
 * Rich text editor for reading materials
 * Advanced validation with error messages
 * Role based access control
 * Detailed analytics for course performance
-* Integrating with the backend